How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 For a single-pump system, you should use PTFE tape around the thread of the non-return valve and connect the waste pipework.
 You must mount the float and high-level alarm to the waste pipe.

 For a dual pump system, you must follow the above steps after you’ve designated one pump as the master and one as the backup pump.
-You’ll have to ensure that the master pump activates first by installing the high-level alarm switch on the master pump’s waste pipe just above the activation point.
+You’ll have to ensure that the master pump activates first by attaching the high-level alarm switch on the master pump’s waste pipe just above the activation point.
 This ensures the alarm will be triggered if the master pump fails or can’t cope with the high water levels.
 After this, you can connect the internal waste pipes.

 How to wire a sump pump